crowdsourcing-class/crowdsourcing-class.github.io/index.md

 <div class="alert alert-success" markdown="1">
-Here is [a batch of MTurk data](http://www.cis.upenn.edu/~ccb/Batch_3517965_batch_results.csv.gz) that we will analyze in class today.
+Here is [a batch of MTurk data](http://www.cis.upenn.edu/~ccb/Batch_3517965_batch_results.csv.gz) that we will analyze in class last week.
 </div>

 <!-- Display an alert about upcoming homework assignments -->